|Restricted Area for Members of the Audit and Risk Committee|

 Dr John Ferrie

 Notes: Members of the Audit and Risk Committee are not typically members of any Committee of the University with executive powers, such as the Finance and General Purposes Committee.
-Lay members from the Council can change annually.
+Independent members from the Council can change annually.

 (a) To advise the Council on the appointment of the external auditors, the audit fee, the provision of any non-audit services by the external auditors and any questions of the external auditors and any questions of resignation or dismissal of the external auditors.